 - Lactic acidosis, or the accumulation of lactic acid in the blood,2 and

 - A decrease in bone mineral density that can lead to osteopenia, osteoporosis, broken bones, and other bone injuries and bone problems.3

 Each of these severe side effects can have a significant impact on an HIV patient’s quality of life.
 In some cases, they can even be fatal.

 2.1.
 Kidney damage and renal failure caused by Stribild

 Most of the TDF in Stribild does not get absorbed in the body.
-Instead, it passes through the kidneys on its way out of it.
+Instead, it passes through the kidneys on its way out of the organ.
 The toxicity of the drug can cause significant kidney damage.
 Because Stribild is a long-term treatment for HIV rather than a cure, the kidney damage it causes builds up over time.

 As the kidney damage gets worse, it can lead to renal failure, a potentially fatal medical condition.

 2.2.
 From kidney failure to lactic acidosis

 One of the worst complications of kidney failure caused by Stribild is lactic acidosis.

 Because the kidneys are responsible for controlling the body’s lactic acid, decreased kidney performance can lead to lactate accumulating in the blood.
 If enough lactic acid builds up, it can alter the acidity of the entire bloodstream, lowering its pH level.
 As the blood becomes more acidic, it can cause medical complications throughout the rest of the body.
 Some of them, like organ failure, can be fatal.

 2.3.
 Stribild can cause a reduction in bone density

 The toxicity of the TDF in Stribild is also a problem for a patient’s bone structure.
 When combined with the usual effects that the HIV virus has on a victim’s bone density, Stribild can lower bone mass considerably.
 Because Stribild is a permanent treatment, the effect that the TDF has on a victim’s bone density accumulates over time.

 As the bone density decreases, the risks of breaking or fracturing a bone increase accordingly.
 Stribild can lower bone mass so much that the density could fall below the level of osteoporosis, a medical condition often reserved for the elderly.